Studio Editor: Stacking Elements

 - Use the available options to adjust the stack layout:

-- Switch the direction from Horizontal to Vertical or vice versa.
+- Switch the stack layout from Horizontal to Vertical or vice versa.

 - Enter a value under Item spacing to create equal margins between the stack elements (i.e. items).